 When & Where

+Indiegogo is the place for entrepreneurial projects to move quickly from concept to market, amplified by a community of backers who believe the world benefits when every idea gets an equal shot at success.
 Indiegogo empowers people around the world to fund what matters to them.
-As the largest global crowdfunding platform, campaigns have launched from almost every country around the world with millions of dollars being distributed every week due to contributions made by the Indiegogo community.
-Indiegogo is an open platform dedicated to democratizing the way people raise funds for any project – creative, entrepreneurial or cause-related.
-Indiegogo was founded in 2008 and is headquartered in San Francisco, with offices in Los Angeles and New York.
-In 2014, the company launched Indiegogo Life, a dedicated site that brings the power of Indiegogo to people running fundraisers for medical expenses, emergencies, memorials, celebrations and other life events.
-For more information, visit www.indiegogo.com and follow us at www.twitter.com/indiegogo and www.facebook.com/Indiegogo.
+As the world’s first crowdfunding platform, campaigns have launched from almost every country around the world with millions of dollars being distributed every week due to contributions made by the Indiegogo community.
+At its core, Indiegogo is the equal opportunity platform dedicated to democratizing the way people raise funds for any project –creative, entrepreneurial or cause-related.
+The company was launched in 2008 and is headquartered in San Francisco, with offices in Los Angeles and New York.
+For more information, visit Indiegogo.com and follow us at Twitter.com/indiegogo and Facebook.com/indiegogo.